techidaily/site-facebook/source/_posts/facebook-blacklisted-in-these-three-countries.md

  Facebook has made a couple of attempts to get back into China, but with local alternatives like Weibo, WeChat, and Renren, it’s unlikely that it will be able to.

  People who wish to use Facebook can still do so from some places in China, including Hong Kong and Macau.
-They can also bypass the block by[using a VPN](https://www.makeuseof.com/what-is-a-vpn/) .
+They can also bypass the block by [using a VPN](https://www.makeuseof.com/what-is-a-vpn/) .

 ## 2\.
 Iran